MEET THE ARTIST

 For three years following her education, Claire worked as a full time wool handler in the sheep shearing industry.
 Following the shearing seasons, Claire was working throughout the UK, Norway and also New Zealand.

 Claire now spends 5 months of the calendar year working as a Self Employed Embryologist for Animal Breeding Europe, an Artificial Livestock Breeding Company based in Edinburgh.
-This has only increased her passion more by not only meeting many potential clients and their animals, but also getting to work with some of the highest quality livestock all over the UK and some of Europe.
+This has only increased her passion more by not only meeting many potential clients and their animals, but also getting to work with some of the highest quality livestock all over the UK, USA, South Africa and some of Europe.

 Together they live at Castle Crawford Farm, where James shepherds 1000 South Country Hill Cheviots.
 Oh!
 And not forgetting, their two gorgeous Jack Russel Terriers Alfie & Max.